 Text mining plays a central role in building customer service tools like chatbots.
 Using training data from previous customer conversations, text mining software can help generate an algorithm capable of natural language understanding and natural language generation.

-Product teams can get an at-a-glance summary of how customers feel about an existing product in order to make it better.
-Or use text mining tools to find out where there are promising gaps in the market.
+Product teams can get an at-a-glance summary of how customers feel about an existing product by running text mining algorithms on customer feedback.
+This can help them find the unmet needs they can address to make something better.
+They can also use text mining tools to find out where there are promising gaps in the market for new product development.

 ● Fraud prevention

-Text mining is useful in finance and insurance.
-It can flag inconsistencies and potential fraud situations — for example, by combing the unstructured text data entered in application documents.
+Text mining is useful in finance and insurance as a form of risk management.
+It can analyse data on potential borrowers or insurance customers and flag inconsistencies.
+This kind of risk management can help prevent potential fraud situations — for example, by combing the unstructured text data entered in loan application documents.

 Content publishing and social media platforms can also use text mining to analyse user-generated information such as profile details and status updates.
-The service can then automatically serve relevant content and targeted ads to its users.
+The service can then automatically serve relevant content such as news articles and targeted ads to its users.